SelloN/WhereThereIs4Cast/README.md

       size.
 It is also the most flexible to changing it to the latest architecture, Clean Architecture.
 The only reason I don’t call this approach a Clean Architecture is because I did’t want to use the Use-Cases strategy.
-    -
+* Navigation: Top app bar has a drop down menu for seeing Favourite items.
+You can save a favourite location by clicking on the top left corner.

 * An optional feature leveraging local persistence.
     - Done with favorites for offline storage
     - Room was used

 The following are the third party libraries used.
 The others are all from the google framework (jetbrains included).

 Project organization

 * Version control repository
     - Github: https://github.com/SelloN/WhereThereIs4Cast
 * Branching strategies
     - We make the changes from a feature branch (feature/noted-improvements) and merge into the master branch (main in this case)
 * File and folder structure follows the MVVM architecture
 * Naming conventions and coding, commenting style are done in Jetpack Compose coding and naming style

 - All conventions were applied according to Jetpack Compose and Kotlin coding standards.